mikael-ros/neobeam/readme.md

 ---

 ## ⌨️ Usage
+> ![NOTE]
-> !
-Until a future timepoint, I won't provide a guide on how to use it with Marp CLI, as I expect CLI users to be technical enough to know how to do this.
+> Until a future timepoint, I won't provide a guide on how to use it with Marp CLI, as I expect CLI users to be technical enough to know how to do this.
 ### 🛠 Prerequisites
 - Git or zip
 - Visual Studio Code
 - Marp Extension for Visual Studio Code

+> [!TIP]
-This font by default uses the fonts Roboto, Roboto Mono (for code) and Noto Sans Math (for math).
+> This font by default uses the fonts Roboto, Roboto Mono (for code) and Noto Sans Math (for math).
 These are imported in the CSS file, but you can aquire them yourself too, or change them out.

 #### 📥 In an existing presentation
 1. Download or copy the neobeam.css file into your project OR use the direct link.